Preferences

 Connect Watch Folder

-This and the next setting relate to the functionality of the monitored folders.
-Details can be found here.
+This and the next setting relate to the functionality of the Watch Folders, details of which can be found here.

-With this option, you can define at project level whether the existing "tex" folders from the scene storage location should be defined as monitoring folders.
+This option allows you to specify at project level whether the existing "tex" folders from the scene storage location should be set as watch folders.
 This path can be adjusted with the following setting.

 Relative Path

-By default, the "tex" folder is set at the scene storage location.
-However, you can also define any other path here either as a relative path or select a path using the folder icon on the right.
+By default, the "tex" folder at the scene storage location is set here.
+However, you can also specify any other path here either as a relative path or select a path using the folder icon on the right.
 If possible - the folder is located on the same drive as the saved scene file - a relative path is then automatically set here (see also File for some details on relative paths).

 View Clipping